 Pledge to be a kind traveller

 One important thing we can all keep in mind when travelling — especially in light of the Bali dog meat trade’s connection to tourism — is that every country and every culture can improve the way animals are treated, and every caring traveller can play a part.
-If you’d like to make sure your holiday is fun for everyone, check out these other tips for exploring the world compassionately, and take the pledge to be a kind traveller.
+If you’d like to make sure your holiday is fun for everyone, check out these other tips for exploring the world compassionately.